 2016 Schizophrenia Conference

-The 33rd Annual Pittsburgh Schizophrenia Conference is the nation?s longest running scientific meeting devoted to exploring the latest research findings related to schizophrenia and other psychotic disorders.
+The conference is the nation?s longest running scientific meeting devoted to exploring the latest research findings related to schizophrenia and other psychotic disorders.